 In the event of any liquidation, dissolution or winding up of affairs of the Company (including a change of control), distributions would have first been made to holders of the Series B Convertible Preferred Units equal to their original issue price plus any declared but unpaid dividends.
 The Series B Convertible Preferred Units were issued at \$3.00 per unit.
 After distribution to the Series B Convertible Preferred Unit holders, the holders of the Series A Convertible Preferred Units as a class would have received a distribution equal to their original issue price plus any declared but unpaid dividends.
 The Series A-1, A-2, A-3 and A-4 Convertible Preferred Units were issued at \$1.00, \$1.20, \$1.38 and \$1.587, respectively.
-Next, the common unit holders and incentive unit holders would have received a distribution in proportion to the respective aggregate number of common units and incentive units held by each member until each common and incentive unit holder had received, on a per unit basis, the sum of the amounts distributed to the holders of the Series A Convertible Preferred Units less any amounts distribution in proportion to the respective aggregate number of Series A Convertible Preferred Units, common units, and incentive units held by each member until each Series A Convertible Preferred Unit holder, and incentive unit holder had received, on a per unit basis, the sum of the amounts distributed to the holders of the Series B Convertible Preferred Units less any amounts distributed for dividends.
+Next, the common unit holders and incentive unit holders would have received a distribution in proportion to the respective aggregate number of common units and incentive units held by each member until each common and incentive unit holder had received, on a per unit basis, the sum of the amounts distributed to the holders of the Series A Convertible Preferred Units less any amounts distributed for dividends.
+Next, the Series A Convertible Preferred Unit holders, the common unit holders, and incentive unit holders would have received a distribution in proportion to the respective aggregate number of Series A Convertible Preferred Units, common units, and incentive unit holder had received, on a per unit basis, the sum of the amounts distributed to the holders of the Series B Convertible Preferred Units less any amounts distributed for dividends.
 Any remaining amount available for distribution would have been made to holders of the Convertible Preferred Units, on an as converted basis, common units and incentive units, in proportion to the respective number of units held by each member.